Read the Latest

 For more information about research, please call our main office at 412-692-6438.

 Inflammatory bowel disease (IBD) is a spectrum of disorders related to the colon and small intestine that causes the intestines to become inflamed (red and swollen).
 The inflammation is painful and typically lasts a long time, returning over and over again.
-Children’s Hospital of Pittsburgh of UPMC provides comprehensive, state-of-the-art clinical care, including minimally invasive surgery, to control the symptoms of IBD and to improve the quality of life for children with the disease.
+UPMC Children's Hospital of Pittsburgh provides comprehensive, state-of-the-art clinical care, including minimally invasive surgery, to control the symptoms of IBD and to improve the quality of life for children with the disease.